Tele Vue TV-60 Review

 You can use the TV-60 virtually straight from a warm house.
 This is a huge advantage over something like a C5 or Questar, or a small triplet or quadruplet refractor.

 The star test on mine is textbook perfect.

 As with any small scope, the Moon is the TV-60’s favourite target.
-It will take up to 142x with a 2.5mm Nagler on steady nights and shows a level of detail that might surprise users of much larger but more optically-compromised telescopes.
+It will take up to 142x with a 2.5mm T6 Nagler on steady nights and shows a level of detail that might surprise users of larger SCTs and Dobs.
 The TV-60 shows no chromatic aberration on the Moon – just greys and whites and buffs.
 On nights when the seeing is poor, you notice and appreciate the lower level of boiling that a smaller aperture delivers.

 That said, this aperture is never as involving as the next class up and fails to show all but the most obvious rilles, doesn’t get you into that Lunar Orbiter closeness that a 4” APO does.
 But 4” APO performance simply isn’t possible at this compact size.

 A point of interest here: you might think that a perfect 3.5” Maksutov (a Questar for example) would deliver better performance in a similarly compact package.
-However, I recently tested a 60mm APO alongside a Questar and found that though the Questar did offer up a bit more detail on the Moon, the view was somehow less pleasing.
-Overall, I felt the performance was very similar, with different strengths and weaknesses on both sides.
+However, I recently tested a 60mm APO alongside a Questar and found that, even if the Questar did offer up a bit more detail on the Moon, the view was less pin-sharp and contrasty.